 California Court Electronic Filing Requirements

-Information on how to e-file or fax file with a specific court can usually be found on the court’s website.
+You can usually find information on how to e-file or fax file with a specific court on the court’s website.
 It is important to understand that the rules and procedures for e-filing or fax filing can vary dramatically from court to court.
 Filing documents electronically with the court is generally accomplished using an approved electronic service provider, who files court documents on your behalf.
-Courts that utilize e-filing typically can be more efficient in the processing of filed paperwork; and customers that use e-filing have the convenience of being able to avoid long lines at the courthouse.
+Courts that utilize e-filing typically can be more efficient in the processing of filed paperwork, and customers that use e-filing have the convenience of being able to avoid long lines at the courthouse.

 A People’s Choice offers the preparation and processing of a variety of California legal documents.
 If you are considering using a legal document assistant for the preparation of legal forms, contact A People’s Choice for affordable non-attorney help.
 While we will not give you legal guidance, we can make the process inexpensive, easy and hassle-free.